-- Choosing the right Tuk Tuk:
+Choosing the right Tuk Tuk:

-- On a budget where should I ask them to take me:
+On a budget where should I ask them to take me:

-Taberna da Rua das Flores which was recently featured in the Sunday Times, is a hidden gem that is getting a bit more attention from tourists than it’s local regulars may like.
-Hidden away off ‘Praça Luís de Camões’ this quaint, authentic Portuguese restaurant would be missed by people not looking for it.
+Recently featured in the Sunday Times, Taberna da Rua Das Flores is a hidden gem that is getting a bit more attention from tourists than it’s local regulars may like.
+Hidden away off ‘Praça Luís de Camões’, this quaint, authentic Portuguese restaurant would be missed by people not looking for it.
 The menu changes daily and is written on a big blackboard which is carried around the restaurant and translated to English for the non-natives.
 The menu consisted of 2 starters and 4 main courses.
-Although choice is limited the options on the day I was there all sounded amazing.
-The ‘rough and ready’ style makes you feel like you are sitting in a Portuguese kitchen waiting to be served.
-We all really enjoyed our meal here and I think it is worth ditching the touristy restaurants for one day and paying a visit to this for some real Portuguese food.
+Although the choice is limited the options all sounded amazing.
+The ‘rough and ready’ style makes you feel like you are sitting in the kitchen waiting to be served.
+We all really enjoyed our meal and I think it is worth ditching the touristy restaurants for a day and paying a visit to this place for some real Portuguese food.

-Main courses ranging from 8-10 euro – at lunch time.
+Main courses ranging from 8-10 euro at lunch time.

 Everyone wants to eat different things?